The Problem

 Vending Machines

 Vending machines with easy access to empty calorie snacks like chocolates and chips are a big nuisance in offices from an obesity standpoint.
 When a snack is within reaching distance of your desk, it is difficult to avoid it.
-Such snacks are high in sugar and low in fiber and proteins, which can lead to very quick weight gain.
+Such snacks are high in sugar and low in fiber and proteins, which can lead to rapid weight gain.
 Workplaces should prioritize making healthier snacking options available in vending machines.
-Opt for protein bars instead of snickers or packets of trail mixes and nuts instead of potato chips.
-Sodas are a big source of empty calories so switching to diet sodas or sugar-free energy drinks is an alternate solution to prevent weight gain amongst employees.
+Opt for protein bars instead of Snickers or packets of trail mixes and nuts instead of potato chips.
+Sodas are a significant source of empty calories, so switching to diet sodas or sugar-free energy drinks is an alternate solution to prevent weight gain among employees.

 Cafeteria Food

-Most larger workplaces have cafeterias that are frequented by employees.
-Pasta, potatoes, pizzas, and fried food are staples of most cafeterias.
-Instead of serving such high carbohydrate and calorie-dense foods, providing fresher and lighter alternatives such as salads with light dressings, make-your-own sandwiches, fresh fruits, yogurts, etc., promotes limited calorie intake and better gastrointestinal health.
+Most larger workplaces have cafeterias that employees frequent.
+Pasta, potatoes, pizzas, and fried food are staples of most restaurants.
+Instead of serving high carbohydrate and calorie-dense foods, providing fresher and lighter alternatives such as salads with light dressings, make-your-own sandwiches, fresh fruits, yogurts, etc., promotes limited calorie intake and better gastrointestinal health.

 Encourage Physical Activity

-When spending as much time as we spend at work, it becomes our second home and the work-family becomes a second family.
-Promoting wellness programs amongst all employees as a whole is a great way of incorporating more physical activity.
+When we spend as much time as we spend at work, it becomes our second home, and the work family becomes a second family.
+Promoting wellness programs amongst all employees is an excellent way of incorporating more physical activity.
 Team challenges such as weekly steps or squats are a fun and competitive way of promoting physical activity.
-Managers or team leaders can keep aside 30 mins on workdays for employees to go for a quick walk or workout.
+Managers or team leaders can set aside 30 minutes on workdays for employees to take a quick walk or workout.
 This serves as a break from work to relax and rejuvenate and get you to move more.
 Another strategy to promote activity is providing perks such as gym memberships, discounts for athletic equipment or sought-after stores, or similar benefits.
-Ultimately, when the work environment promotes being physically active, it trickles down to the employee also.
+Ultimately, when the work environment promotes being physically active, it also trickles down to the employee.

 Employee Initiatives